DC Matiari arrested over graft charges in motorway funds

-Anti-Corruption officials of Hyderabad have arrested deputy commissioner Matiari over corruption in funds for Hyderabad-Sukkur Motorway project.
+MATIARI - Anti-Corruption officials of Hyderabad on Thursday arrested Deputy Commissioner Matiari over corruption in funds for Hyderabad-Sukkur Motorway project.

 According to a government notification, DC Matiari Adnan Rashid has been terminated from service over corruption charges.
 He had allegedly misappropriated 1.75 billion rupees from the motorway funds.